cdtinney/tinney.dev/data/posts/_drafts/2019-12-31-auth-preview-gatsby-contentful-netlify.md

 export const wrapRootElement = wrapRootElementWithAuth;
 ```

-Now, we need to add support for `USE_NETLIFY_AUTH`.
-Since we're using it on the client-side, we need to make it accessible to the builds somehow.
+Now, we need to add support for `ENABLE_NETLIFY_AUTH`.
+Since we're using it on the client-side, we need to make it accessible.
 This can be accomplished with [`gatsby-plugin-env-variables`](https://www.gatsbyjs.org/packages/gatsby-plugin-env-variables/).

-Add the following lines to your `gatsby-config.js` file:
+After installing it as a dependency (`npm i -S gatsby-plugin-env-variables`), add the following lines to your `gatsby-config.js` file:

 ```javascript
 ...